Shaping future in the heart of Europe

 By when do I have to arrive?

-If you apply for the Doctoral study programme, it is assessed individually, but it should not be later than by the end of October.
+For Doctoral study programmes, the arrival date is set individually, but preferably no later than the end of October.

 How to get to Pilsen?